Farabi1096/PowerBI-Dashboard_Project/README.md

 ---

 ## **Project 1: Avengers Dashboard**
 I created an Avengers-themed dashboard as my first Power BI project.
 This project marked the beginning of my journey in learning and working with Power BI.
+In this Power BI template, I created a **Sales Officer-wise ranking** with an Avengers theme, aiming to motivate sales officers to perform in a competitive, goal-oriented environment, creating a **challenging, competitive atmosphere** rather than just tracking their performance against targets.

 **Project Link**: [Avengers Dashboard](https://shorturl.at/E0s0g)

 ### Screenshots: